 4. Your Employer Cancels Your Policy

 Your employer and the insurance company control what happens to your policy.
-If they decide to raise rates, reduce benefits, or worse, cancel the policy, you’re out of luck.
+Unfortunately, if they decide to raise rates, reduce benefits, or worse, cancel the policy, you’re out of luck.
 If your employer cancels your group policy, you’re taking your financial future back to the roulette table.

 5. Your Group Insurer Doesn’t Keep Its Promises